alejandrocq/ComedoresUGRbot/README.md

 **In some distributions, you have to use pip3 instead of pip** in order to install the packages for Python 3.

+Also, you need to install [PhantomJS](http://phantomjs.org/) and [CasperJS](http://casperjs.org/).
+See how to do that in your operating system looking at their documentation.

-Once you have installed all the requirements with pip, then add your bot token to the file ComedoresUGRbot.py and run:
+Once you have installed all the requirements, then add your bot token as 'BOT_TOKEN' environment variable and run:

 > python3 ComedoresUGRbot.py

-All should work okay. **This bot has to be restarted manually every week**, once the menu is updated on http://scu.ugr.es.
+All should work okay. **Menu images are updated every hour**.

 Code licensed under GPLv3.
 See LICENSE file for more information.